Jim Bianco: «The Fed Has Ways to Go With Hiking Rates»

 If there is contagion, it might be in the more speculative tech world.
 It might leak into the VC space or start to show up in some stocks that are perceived to be associated with crypto, like MicroStrategy, the Grayscale Bitcoin Trust, ARK Invest, Robinhood or Tesla.
 There is also Silvergate Bank based in San Diego, a traditional lender in the crypto space.
 So you might see it in various pockets all over the place.
 But I’m not so sure it will rise to a level where it will kill the Nasdaq or the S&P 500, or cause a risk-off rally in bonds.
 But the whole «degen» attitude, basically a phrase for degenerate gambler, is definitely gone in the crypto space.
 And if people don’t know it yet, they are going to learn real fast that it’s gone.

-Even apart from the crash in the crypto sector, conditions in the financial markets are not easy.
-How can investors best navigate today’s challenging environment?
+Even apart from the crash in the crypto sector, conditions in financial markets are not easy.
+How can investors best navigate this challenging environment?

 The first place you might find some relief in order to make some money is going to be the bond market.
 As I said earlier, we might see interest rates parallel shift higher to 5%, and by the first quarter we should be pretty close to this point.
 So if bond prices stop going down and you can get a 5% or 6% coupon in a bond fund, you can make 6%.
 Maybe prices rally a little bit to make an additional return.
 But even if they just hold steady, you will still be making money.